Apollyon094/sm_throwablepistol/README.md

    CSS.

 ## Change Log ##
+ * 0.22 : Add "last word" convar to allow players to throw crowbar(s) when they're dead
  * 0.21 : Add an option to disable crowbar availability message (sm_foocrowbar_notifymsg), and make the unavailable sound file configurable
  * 0.20 : Correct an issue with explosions not working due to prop_physics change in previous version.
 NOTE:  CVARS HAVE CHANGED IN THIS VERSION
  * 0.18 : Fixed a problem with donator interface on servers without donator installed.